 Definition of “Digital Assets”: The new law defines the term “digital assets” to mean a person’s digital property and electronic communications.
 It does not include an underlying asset or liability unless the asset or liability is itself an electronic record.
 It would also not apply to digital assets of an employer used by an employee during the ordinary course of business.

-Authority of Fiduciary: The UFADAA authorizes fiduciaries, which may include executors or administrators of deceased persons’ estates, court-appointed guardians of incapacitated persons, agents appointed under powers of attorney, and trustees, to manage digital property, such as computer files, web domains, and virtual currency.
+Authority of Fiduciary: The UFADAA authorizes fiduciaries, which may include executors or, agents appointed under powers of attorney, and trustees, to manage digital property, such as computer files, web domains, and virtual currency.
 However, it restricts a fiduciary’s access to electronic communications such as email, text messages, and social media accounts unless the original user (i.e., accountholder) consented in a will, trust, power of attorney, or other record.
 It further provides that a fiduciary would generally have access to a catalogue of the user’s communications (i.e. information that identifies each person with which a user has had an electronic communication, and the time and date of that communication), but not the content, unless the user consented to the disclosure of the content.

 Accessing Digital Assets: If the user has not provided any direction, either online or in an estate plan, the terms of service for the user’s account would determine whether a fiduciary may access the user’s digital assets.
 If the terms of service do not address fiduciary access, the UFADDA’s default rules apply.
 Specifically, a fiduciary would be required to send a request to the custodian, accompanied by a copy of the document granting fiduciary authority, such as a letter of appointment, court order, or certification of trust.